About the role

 Pharmacists and intern pharmacists can vaccinate under the Medicines Regulations when they have completed vaccinator training and a clinical assessment.
 A pharmacist and intern pharmacist vaccinator’s scope is based on a specific vaccines medicine classification.

-A pharmacist or intern pharmacist can choose to become an authorised vaccinator.
-Meaning medicine classification age restrictions no longer apply.
+A pharmacist can choose to become an authorised vaccinator, meaning medicine classification age restrictions no longer apply.
 Vaccinator authorisation includes authorisation to administer all National Immunisation Schedule vaccines to age groups included in the authorisation.

 For more information on offering a childhood vaccination service in a pharmacy view Immunisation Services.